flarum/docs/docs/extend/update-2_0.md

 * The various validators have been removed.
 This includes the `DiscussionValidator`, `PostValidator`, `TagValidator`, `SuspendValidator`, `GroupValidator`, `UserValidator`.
 * Many command handlers have been removed.
 Use the `JsonApi` class if you wish to execute logic from an existing endpoint internally instead.
 * The `flarum.forum.discussions.sortmap` singleton has been removed.
 Instead, you can define an `ascendingAlias` and `descendingAlias` [on your added `SortColumn` sorts](/extend/api#adding-sort-columns).
+* The `show` discussion endpoint no longer includes the `posts` relationship, so any `posts.*` relation includes or eager loads added to that endpoint must be removed.

 Replacing the deleted classes is the new `AbstractResource` and `AbstractDatabaseResource` classes.
 We recommend looking at a comparison between the bundled extensions (like tags) from 1.x to 2.x to have a better understanding of the changes:
 * Tags 1.x: https://github.com/flarum/framework/blob/1.x/extensions/tags